HatsuMuv/HatsuHandExamples/HatsuHandMk.I/Unity/HatsuHandFastTest/Readme.md

 - Unity 2020.3 or later
 - [DOTween](http://dotween.demigiant.com/)
+- HatsuHand Mk.I with Maestro USB control interface

 ## Usage

-This GUI interface is designed to control a robotic hand, offering several functionalities and individual finger adjustments.
+Connect your HatsuHand Mk.I to your PC.
+And turn on start the program.
+Use this GUI interface to control a HatsuHand Mk.I with following functionalities and individual finger adjustments.

 - **OpenHand**:
   - This button will command the hand to open fully, extending all fingers.